Ramiro-Lopez/Ramiro-Lopez/README.md

-- Hi, I’m a data science student at code up.
+- Part analyst, part storyteller, fully committed to making the world a little smarter through data.

 <!---
 Ramiro-Lopez/Ramiro-Lopez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.